 Exposure to the four main areas of spectroscopy; Mass Spectrometry (MS), UV-VIS (Ultra-violet-Visible), IR/Raman (Infra-red/Raman) and NMR (Nuclear Magnetic Resonance).
 The course will be a combination of the theory associated with instrument operation, data collection, spectral interpretation and application to real world chemical compounds.
 Investigation of both organic and inorganic compounds.
 Development of problem solving skills and analytical thinking used to solve complex spectral problems.
 3 hours lecture, Prerequisites Grade of C or better in CHE 344 and CHE 356 or concurrent enrollment.
-(Alternate Years)
+(Alternate Years, Fall)

 This is the senior capstone course where students will investigate and research a topic of interest to them.
 Techniques of researching the literature, stages of report writing, and oral presentation within the discipline will be addressed.
 Professional presentations and resumes will also be covered.
+Prerequisites: Senior standing and 6 credits of CHE courses above 300.
 (Spring)